mehtastable/cryptography_project/README.md

 ## Running the program
 Using the terminal/command line:
+1. Navigate to project folder
-1. Run the bash script run_experiment.sh: `./run_experiment.sh`
+2. Run the bash script run_experiment.sh: `./run_experiment.sh`
-2. Enter the number of trials to run: `100` (NIST recommends 100 or more trials)
+3. Enter the number of trials to run: `100` (NIST recommends 100 or more trials)
-3. Enter the number of bits to generate: `1000000` (NIST recommends 1,000,000 or more bits)
+4. Enter the number of bits to generate: `1000000` (NIST recommends 1,000,000 or more bits)

 The program will run the requested number of trials, generating the requested number of bits each time and the bit sequence as a binary file in the data folder.